nuna123/inception/srcs/nginx/NGINX_info.md

 	• listen on 443
 	• use generated ssl certificates
 	• set up TLS 1.2 and TLS1.3 only
+	• set up the location of php files, which should be handled by fastcgi and requested from wordpress container

-		FOR TESTING:
+FOR TESTING TLS version:
 		$>	curl -k -I -v --tlsv1.2 --tls-max 1.3 https://localhost:443 //should work
 		$>	curl -k -I -v --tlsv1 --tls-max 1.1 https://localhost:443 //should NOT work
-	• set up the location of php files, which should be handled by fastcgi and requested from wordpress container